DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-microcontrollers/wifi-mega.rst

  -  set dip switches **5,6,7 ON** (1,2,3,4 OFF)
  -  set Serial Port (TX/RX) Slide Pin to **RXD3 & TXD3**
- -  Connect Mega+WiFI board to your computer with the USB cable
+ -  Connect Mega+WiFi board to your computer with the USB cable
  -  press the **Mode button**

 4. Flash the Firmware